Tsirantonakis/CEHv10StudyGuide/5 - Attacking a System.md

 - Passwords are stored in /etc/shadow for most current systems
 - /etc/password stores passwords in hashes.
 - /etc/shadow stores passwords encrypted (hashed and salted) and is only accessible by root
+- Uses iptables to manage firewall rules
+  - the MASQ entry in a firewall rule indicates that **proxychains** is active for IP masquerading
+- stores logged in users in the file *utmp*
+- stores failed authentications in the tile *btmp*

 ### <u>System Hacking Goals</u>